Seemba-Gaming/docs/source/index.html.md

 Welcome to the Seemba SDK documentation page!
 You can use this documentation to integrate the Seemba Game Tournament and Monetization system.

-# Importing the Seemba SDK
+# Importing the Seemba SDK Base Code

 installing our SDK is really simple, just open a new cmd prompt and execute the following commands :